 Almost all of us have a particular set of favorite websites, blogs, news portals etc. that we visit on a near daily basis.
 And when it comes to keeping tabs on the latest updates from all these diverse web sources, nothing works better than RSS feed aggregators, such as the hugely popular Feedly.
 Now, although Feedly is a really great RSS reader, it also has its fair share of limitations.
 Some users are also unable to digest the high price of its Pro version.
 If you are also tired of using Feedly, don’t fret, as there are numerous feature laden RSS feed aggregators out there that you can use as alternatives.
 Stoked?
-Let’s take a look at the 7 best Feedly alternatives.
+Let’s take a look at the 10 best Feedly alternatives you can use in 2020.

 1. The Old Reader